MaKapittu/MyCalendar/README.md

 # MyCalendar
 Made with c#, vue.ts, typescript, docker

-To run the project you need to:
+Test are tested in postman

+To open a project on windows 10 and vs code:
 1. In Visual Studio Code open folder with the poject

 2. Open Docker to make engine running